CrazyCoderShi/judou/README.md

 ## JuDou

-Judou is my favorite app，so I implemented it with flutter
+Judou is my favorite app，so I implemented it in flutter

 ## UI